orstrings/bylaws/bylaws.md

 ### Section 1.
 Number

-The officers of the Corporation shall be a President, one (1) or more Vice Presidents, a Treasurer, a Secretary and/or such other officers as the Board of Directors may in its discretion determine.
-Any two (2) or more offices may be held by the same person, except the offices of President and Secretary.
+The officers of the Corporation shall be a President, a President Elect, a Treasurer, a Secretary and/or such other officers as the Board of Directors may in its discretion determine.

 ### Section 2.
 Term of Office and Qualifications

-Those officers whose titles are specifically mentioned in Section 1 of this Article IV shall be elected by the Board of Directors at its Annual Meeting.
+Those officers whose titles are specifically mentioned in Section 1 of this Article V shall be elected by the Board of Directors at its Annual Meeting.
 Unless a shorter term is provided in the resolution of the Board electing such officers, the term of office of each officer shall extend to the next Annual Meeting and until the officers' successor is elected and qualified.
-The President shall be elected from among the Directors.
+The President shall be elected from among the Directors.  **TODO** Determine language for President Elect to President transition allowing for alternative.

 ### Section 3.
 Additional Officers